M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq123"></a>
 **(123) What will happen when FairEmail cannot connect to an email server?**

 When FairEmail cannot connect to an email server to receive messages, for example when the internet connection is bad or a firewall or a VPN is blocking the connection, FairEmail will wait 8, 16 and 32 seconds while keeping the device awake (=use battery power) and try again to connect.
 If this fails, FairEmail will schedule an alarm to retry after 15, 30 and 60 minutes and let the device sleep (=no battery usage).
-If this fails, FairEmail will schedule an alarm to retry after 15, 30 and 60 minutes and let the device sleep (=no battery usage).

 Between connectivity changes there is a wait of 90 seconds to give the email server the opportunity to discover the old connection is broken.
-Between connectivity changes there is a wait of 90 seconds to give the email server the opportunity to discover the old connection is broken.
 This is necessary because the internet connection of a mobile device is often lost abruptly and to prevent the problem described in [this FAQ](#user-content-faq23).

 Note that [Android doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) does not allow to wake the device earlier than after 15 minutes.

 *Force sync* in the three-dots menu of the unified inbox can be used to let FairEmail attempt to reconnect without waiting.

 Sending messages will be retried on connectivity changes only (reconnecting to the same network or connecting to another network) to prevent the email server from blocking the connection permanently.
 You can pull down the outbox to retry manually.
-You can pull down the outbox to retry manually.

 Note that sending will not be retried in case of authentication problems and when the server rejected the message.
-Note that sending will not be retried in case of authentication problems and when the server rejected the message.
 In this case you can open/expand the message and use the undo icon to move the message to the drafts folder, possible change it and send it again.

 <br />

 <a name="faq124"></a>
 **(124) Why do I get 'Message too large or too complex to display'?**

 The message *Message too large or too complex to display* will be shown if there are more than 100,000 characters or more than 500 links in a message.
 Reformatting and displaying such messages will take too long.
 You can try to use the original message view, powered by the browser, instead.
-Reformatting and displaying such messages will take too long.
-You can try to use the original message view, powered by the browser, instead.

 <br />